christianFchen/BellmanVisualizationForRandomCards/README.md

 ## Monte Carlo Simulation

-We simulate \( 100{,}000 \) games under the Bellman-optimal policy:
+We simulate \(100{,}000\) games under the Bellman-optimal policy:

 1. Shuffle and draw cards sequentially.
 2. Use the Bellman-optimal action at each state.
 3. Sample opponent scores from \( \mathcal{N}(28, 3^2) \).
-4. Estimate the probability that our score exceeds the opponents’ maximum.
+4. Estimate the probability that our score exceeds the opponent's maximum.

 ---